-As part of our everyday activities, we engage regularly with key stakeholder groups, to identify the topics that are most important to them and to our business.
-We do this by conducting targeted surveys and feedback processes, desktop research and in-depth interviews, and through a variety on internal and external events, communications, forums and activities.
+As part of our everyday activities, we engage regularly with key stakeholder groups to identify the topics that are most important to them and to our business.
+We do this by conducting targeted surveys and feedback processes, desktop research and in-depth interviews, and through a variety of internal and external events, communications, forums and activities with our stakeholders.

-Through services provided to a diverse range of clients in all sectors of the economy, PwC China indirectly has an impact across the 17 SDGs.
-We have identified the following high-priority SDGs as the ones where we can make the most significant and direct contributions from our operations.
+PwC provides services to a diverse range of clients across all sectors of the economy.
+We therefore indirectly impact all 17 SDGs.
+But, we have identified four high-priority SDGs where we can make the most significant and direct contributions from our operations.
 In this report we have highlighted where we are taking action to support specific targets behind these SDGs.